 - RIT maintains a very comprehensive list of summer internships and research opportunities.

 Post Graduate Opportunities

 Most Bowdoin students take a year or two off before pursuing their next degree.
-Some apply for national fellowships, like the Fulbright, while others consider a range of health related positions.
+Some apply for Student Fellowships and Research, like the Fulbright, while others consider a range of health related positions.
 Most clinical or medical research will ask you to commit to two years, but some offer one year options.

-While some positions will be posted on eBear (and through Health Professions Advising) before winter break, the hiring cycle for most opportunities is from February – May.
+While some positions will be posted on Handshake before winter break, the hiring cycle for most opportunities is from February – May.
 If you are considering teaching or applying to programs such as AIDS United AmeriCorps, Peace Corps or Princeton in Africa, the deadlines are earlier.
 In the fall (Boston) and spring (New York City), Bowdoin takes part in Eastern College Career Day – keep an eye out for emails about the days to see if there are positions that interest you.